samlaubscher/Stellar-Drift-Game-M2/README.md

 The player ship can be rotated around the screen using left and right arrow buttons via `keydown` and `keyup` event listeners on computer, or touching the left and right halves of the screen on mobile and tablet devices with `touchstart` and `touchend` event listeners.

 The rotation is achieved by increasing the value of the global variable `angle`.
-This is used in the `rotation(convertToRadians(angle))` method to control the canvas rotation as explained in ###Player ship movement.
+This is used in the `rotation(convertToRadians(angle))` method to control the canvas rotation as explained in [Player Ship Movement](#Player-ship-movement).
 When the angle increases above 360, it resets to 0. `setInterval()` is used to remove the delay in movement after initial keydown which would stop the player having instant sustained movement.
 This also enables the function to be called 100 times a second which allows the ship to move smoothly at a much higher speed.

 ```
 function moveLeft() {